Who we are

 Ezer Mizion’s goal is to expand the registry enough so that each request is met in a timely manner before the patient’s condition deteriorates and a transplant is not longer feasible.

 In 1998, Ezer Mizion established a bone marrow donor registry with the goal of enriching the international pool with potential bone marrow donors for specific, underrepresented ethnicities and unique genetic combinations.
 Ezer Mizion’s registry is a lifesaving resource whenever an unrelated stem cell donor is needed around the world.
 No one is immune to cancer and 10% of cancer patients will need a bone marrow or stem cell transplant as a therapy protocol.
 The registry is a safety net for humanity.

 The Ezer Mizion International Bone Marrow Registry has grown to be the 5TH LARGEST REGISTRY IN THE WORLD after USA, Germany, Brazil and Poland with over one million registered members.
 An unprecedented collaboration with the Israeli army enables every IDF recruit to join the registry as a part of their enlistment process.
 This brings in about 55,000 young and healthy potential donors to the registry every year.
-OUR REGISTRY HAS FACILITATED OVER 4,000 LIFESAVING STEM CELL TRANSPLANTS IN 47 COUNTRIES SINCE ITS INCEPTION AND IS NOW AVERAGING 35 LIVES SAVED EVERY MONTH.
+OUR REGISTRY HAS FACILITATED ALMOST 5,000 LIFESAVING STEM CELL TRANSPLANTS IN 47 COUNTRIES SINCE ITS INCEPTION AND IS NOW AVERAGING 40 LIVES SAVED EVERY MONTH.

 Continuing to grow